dmanasa96/dmanasa96.github.io/index.md

 Song Score Formulae = 0.5*(log(followers for that song over all playlists/total number of followers)) + 0.5*(log(number of playlists song appeared in/total number of playlists))

-We have taken log for parameters to scale them down, as some playlists might have many followers while some might have only few followers (Similar to IDF) And we have also scaled down by taking log playlists ratio, to keep it compatible with followers ratio and have given equal priority to both ratios.
+We have taken log for parameters to scale them down, as some playlists might have many followers while some might have only few followers (Similar to IDF) And we have also scaled down by taking log playlists ratio, to keep it compatible with followers ratio and have given weightage to both ratios.
 We used heaps for sorting on score and storing top 1000 songs, instead of storing complete list for computational purposes.

 ## Evaluation & Discussion